If you require a 30 minute consultation , call 01502 532 700 or 'APPLY NOW'

 -

-Your identity documents – we have an obligation as part of the anti-money laundering legislation to check the identity of all clients instructing us in property transactions.
+Your identity documents.
+We have an obligation as part of the anti-money laundering legislation to check the identity of all clients instructing us in property transactions.
 We use either an online company to assist securely with our checks or you can attend one of our offices in person with your documents for us to verify.

 -

-Details of how you plan to pay for the property – we are required to identify the source of funds that we receive from clients.
+Details of how you plan to pay for the property.
+We are required to identify the source of funds that we receive from clients.
 We will provide a source of Funds questionnaire form for details upon instruction.

 -